Why is certification important?

 Will other soccer clubs on PEI be doing the same thing?

 Yes, they will.
 The PEI Soccer Association is giving clubs on the Island until 2023 to comply with these standards.
 As the standards are currently being met in most other provinces, Eliot River is pushing forward with them now for the added value they can provide grassroots and youth players.
-And eventually, there are even more certifications that Canada Soccer wants all provincial associations and their clubs to align with.
-The sooner we meet the requirements for the initial certifications, then the sooner we will be ready to execute on the next wave of required certifications.

 What do other sports, like hockey, do?